-Table of contents
+Table of Contents

-04 Executive summary
+04 Executive Summary

 04 The core of the problem

-14 Action plan's whole of government asks to end over-representation
+14 Action Plan's Whole of Government Asks to End Over-representation.

-18 The problem of over-representation, over-criminalisation and under-representatio
+18 The problem of over-representation, over-criminalisation and under-representation.

 18 Over-criminalisation

 19 Under-representation

-27 Data snapshot
+27 Data sna Data snapshot

-30 What do we need to do?
-A whole of government approach based on collaboration and rights to end over-representation
+30 of Govern What do we need to do?
+A Whole of Government Approach Based on Collaboration and Rights to End Over-Representation

-34 Domain 1: Criminal and civil justice systems
+34 Criminal and Civil Justice and Correctional Systems

-44 Domain 2: Policing
+44 Policing Policing

-50 Domain 3: Health and wellbeing
+50 Health ar Health and Well-Being

-54 Domain 4: Housing and material needs
+54 Housing Housing and material needs

-56 Children, families and heir community
+56 Children, Children, Families and their Community

-60 Domain 6: E Education
+60 Educatio Education

-64 Conclusion
+64 Conclusi Conclusion

 66 References

-Glossary of terms
+Glossary of Terms